CUBRID/cubrid-manual/en/admin/config.rst

     In general, unicode text can be stored in "fully composed" or "fully decomposed".
 When character 'Ä' has 00C4 (if it is encoded in UTF-8, it becomes 2 bytes of C3 84) which is only one code point.
 In "fully decomposed" mode, it has two code points/characters.
 It is 0041 (character "A") and 0308(COMBINING DIAERESIS).
 In case of UTF-8 encoding, it becomes 3 bytes of 41 CC 88.

     CUBRID can work with fully composed unicode.
 For clients which have fully decomposed texts, configure the value of **unicode_input_normalization** to yes so that it can be converted to fully composed mode; and then it can be reverted to fully decomposed mode.
 For normalization of unicode encapsulation of CUBRID, compatibility equivalence is not applied.
-In general, normalization of unicode is not possible to revert after composition, CUBRID supports revert for characters an many as possible, and it applies normalization of unicode encapsulation.
+In general, normalization of unicode is not possible to revert after composition, CUBRID supports revert for characters as many as possible, and it applies normalization of unicode encapsulation.
 The characteristics of CUBRID normalization are as follows:

     *   In case of language specific, normalization does not depend on locale.